-New development should reflect the existing form, character and vernacular design of the relevant settlement.
+New development should reflect the existing form, character and vernacular design of the settlement within which it is located.
 Where possible new buildings should allow adequate space between buildings to reflect and complement the rural character of the area.

-The design of new residential development both within and outside of the SUE (Sustainable Urban Extension) should deliver high quality design and not adversely impact on the essentially rural character and appearance of the parish.

-Any new dwelling, redevelopment or extension to a dwelling should be carefully designed to avoid conflicting with adjacent properties or landscape and should help to maintain the rural character.
+The design of new residential development outside of the SUE (Sustainable Urban Extension) should deliver high quality design and not adversely impact on the essentially rural character and appearance of the parish.
+Any new dwelling, redevelopment or extension to a dwelling should be carefully designed to avoid conflicting with adjacent properties or landscape and should maintain the rural character.